degill/fluidsynth-android-opensles/README.md

 To enable audio with fluidsynth on Android with the OpenSL ES audio framework [atsushieno](https://github.com/atsushieno) made independent changes to fluidsynth in his own fluidsynth [fork](https://github.com/atsushieno/fluidsynth).
 I was not able to build that project.
 But, since I was able to build VolcanoMobiles version of fluidsynth I thought it might be possible to only include atsushienos changes into VolcanoMobiles version.
 This project tries to do exactly that.

+**NOTE**:
+I know that this project currently scrambles fluidsynth library code with sample app code.
+I wanted to extract the fluidsynth part into it's own gradle-module library inside this project and have another module (i.e. the android sample app) with it's own native code use that library.
+But I couldn't get it to work.
+The native code inside the sample app then couldn't find the headers provided by the fluidsynth library.
+Any ideas are welcome.

 ## Progress:
 * [X] Include VolcanoMobiles version of [fluidsynth](https://github.com/VolcanoMobile/fluidsynth-android)